395t/review-assignments/_summaries/sukhbaatar2015end-to-end_1.md

 **What is the core idea?**

 The paper introduces a novel recurrent neural network with an explicit large memory and a recurrent attention mechanism.
 The model reads recurrently from memory multiple times before giving the results.
 This model is trained end-to-end and therefore requires comparitively less supervision during training.
 Hence, it can also be applied to realistic settings.
-The paper also shows experimentally that multiple hops over the long-term memory leads to good performance of the model.
+The paper also shows experimentally that multiple hops over the long-term memory leads to better performance of the model.

 **How is it realized (technically)?**